nicholaswmin/slotMachine/README.md

 This was written 15 (maybe 13-ish?) years ago when I started dabbling in JavaScript, I think.

-This is by far the most badly written and ridiculous project I've ever laid my hands on.
+This is by far the most badly written and ridiculous piece of shit I've ever written.
 It's also the most starred.

+Unfortunately it seems I've fixed the code style out of shame about a decade ago.

+The original implementation was doing some funny weird shit with globals, trying to emulate an array-like list or something because I didn't know how to work with Arrays.

 Enjoy - this is my magnum opus.

+Demo: nicholaswmin.github.io/slotMachine

 ### SlotMachine.js